simonj4/simonj4/README.md

   - Currently in my third year of computer engineering

 - 🌱 **What I'm Learning**:
-  - Image Recognition with Neural Nets
+  - GPU Architecture
-  - Operating Systems
+  - Compilers
-  - C++
+  - Computer Vision applied in Autonomous Driving

 - 📫 **How to reach me**:
   Feel free to connect with me on [LinkedIn](https://linkedin.com/in/simonjohn-) or send me an email at [simonnicholasjohn@gmail.com](mailto:simonnicholasjohn@gmail.com).